Beyond-the-bus-factor/resilience-resources/resources/legacy-checklist.md

 2. **Where to find it** - Documented location, accessible to those who need it
 3. **What to do with it** - Clear instructions for the person who takes over

-Don't just tick boxes.
-Actually set these things up and test that others can access them.
+Don't only tick boxes.
+Actually set these things up and test that others _can_ access them.

 ## Critical access

 ### Passwords and credentials

-- [ ] Password manager administrative access - at least one other person
+- [ ] Password manager administrative access - at least one other person as an org-wide admin with access to all passwords
 - [ ] Password manager account recovery process tested
-- [ ] Two-factor authentication backup codes stored securely
+- [ ] Two-factor authentication backup codes stored securely and documented
 - [ ] Hardware security keys - at least one other person knows where they are, ideally have a backup which is solely for use in emergencies, which is stored safely (e.g. in a fireproof container in a safe)
 - [ ] Personal email account access plan (recovery email, trusted contacts, legacy contacts)

 **GitHub/GitLab/code hosting:**
 - [ ] Organisation owner access held by at least three people
-- [ ] [Legacy contact](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/repository-access-and-collaboration/maintaining-ownership-continuity-of-your-personal-accounts-repositories) set up on GitHub personal accounts (GitLab does not currently have any support but it's being discussed [here](https://gitlab.com/gitlab-org/gitlab/-/issues/26660))
+- [ ] [Legacy contact](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/repository-access-and-collaboration/maintaining-ownership-continuity-of-your-personal-accounts-repositories) set up on GitHub personal accounts (GitLab does not currently have any support but it's being discussed [here](https://gitlab.com/gitlab-org/gitlab/-/issues/26660)) - read more in [setting up legacy contacts](set-up-legacy-contacts.md)
-- [ ] Instructions for next of kin / legacy contact regarding transferring repositories if needed
+- [ ] Instructions documented for next of kin / legacy contact regarding transferring repositories if needed
-- [ ] Documentation of what repositories exist and their purpose
+- [ ] Documentation of what repositories exist, their purpose, and who has access to them

 **Infrastructure and hosting:**
 - [ ] Server access (SSH keys, root passwords) stored securely and accessible to more than one person
 - [ ] Cloud provider accounts (AWS, Azure, GCP, DigitalOcean, etc.) have more than one administrative user
 - [ ] Domain registrar accounts have more than one administrator
 - [ ] DNS management access has more than one administrator
 - [ ] SSL certificate management notifications go to a group instead of an individual
 - [ ] CDN and hosting services have more than one person with root/admin level access to the servers and to the hosting provider's control panel/support system
 - [ ] Monitoring and alerting services have more than one administrator and alert to a group instead of an individual